SophikoComp/TreeTagger-for-Georgian/README.md

-# Daraselia, S. (Accepted: 2023) Issues in Training the TreeTagger for Georgian.
+# Daraselia, S. (2024) Issues in Training the TreeTagger for Georgian.
 Corpora.
 ISSN 1749-5032 (In Press)

 # Abstract
 The paper describes the process of retraining the TreeTagger program (Schmid, 1994) for the Georgian language.
 This includes some general procedures such as designing a training corpus, creating a tagging lexicon, and training the TreeTagger on Georgian texts.
 I use a novel KATAG tagset and enclitic tokenization approach in part-of-speech tagging.
 The KATAG tagset is based on a new morphosyntactic language model (Daraselia and Hardie, fc).
 In this paper, I address some major disambiguation issues that were revealed in training the